 1) Call for ideas: International Journalists apply with 1-minute videos with a threat to democracy their region is facing

 2) Matchmaking: The AE community proposes partners with expertise in the addressed field

-3) Cooking up Solutions: Ten teams participate in Athens.
+3) Cooking up Solutions: Ten teams participate in the live event.
 Problem-solving at the kitchen table will be streamed to allow online comments

 4) Production: What happens to the proposed solution back in the community?
 Each journalist produces story for local media + project website